ARM-software/CMSIS-NN/README.md

 ### Version & Date
 Each File has a version number and a date field that must be updated when making any change to that file.
 The versioning follows Semantic Versioning 2.0.0 format.
+For details check: https://semver.org/

 ## Building CMSIS-NN as a library
 It is recommended to use toolchain files from [Arm Ethos-U Core Platform](https://review.mlplatform.org/admin/repos/ml/ethos-u/ethos-u-core-platform) project.
 These are supporting TARGET_CPU, which is a required argument.
 Note that if not specifying TARGET_CPU, these toolchains will set some default.
 The format must be TARGET_CPU=cortex-mXX, see examples below.